History of Ferencvárosi TC: Keane era (2025–present)

 Ferencváros entered the second round of the 2025–26 UEFA Champions League qualifying.
 On 22 July 2025, Ferencváros beat FC Noah 2–1 at the Abovyan City Stadium, in Abovyan, Armenia.
 In the second leg, Ferencváros beat Noah 4–3 at home on 30 July 2025.
 In the third round, Ferencváros drew (0–0)with PFC Ludogorets Razgrad at the Huvepharma Arena, in Razgrad, Bulgaria on 6 August 2025.
 On 12 August 2025, Ferencváros beat Ludogorets 3–0 at the Groupama Aréna.
 The goals were score by Varga and Szalai.
+On 26 February 2026, Ferencváros beat PFC Ludogorets Razgrad 2-1 at home and qualified for the quarter finals of the Europa League.
+On 12 March 2026, Ferencváros beat S.C.
+Braga 2-0 at home in the first leg of the quarter-finals.
+However, Braga beat Ferencváros 4-0 in Portugal resulting in the farewell from the Europa League.

+In the 2025–26 Nemzeti Bajnokság I season, Ferencváros finished in the second place.
+Before the last round, Győr was on the top of the league table, while Ferencváros was placed second.
+The difference was only one point.
+On the last match day, although Ferencváros beat Zalaegerszeg 3–0 at home, Ferencváros' rival Győr beat Kisvárda 1–0 at the Várkerti Stadion.
+These results meant that Győr became the champions.

+On 9 May 2026, Ferencváros beat Zalaegerszeg 1–0 in the 2026 Magyar Kupa final.
+On 23 May 2026, Keane resigned.
+Keane won two trophies with the club: 2024–25 Nemzeti Bajnokság I and the 2025–26 Magyar Kupa.